nolimitcarter/hideMe/README.md

 [![Build Status](https://travis-ci.com/travis-ci/travis-web.svg?branch=master)](https://travis-ci.com/travis-ci/travis-web)

 # Steganography project that was made with Python and a random .png file.

 ### A Python program that hides and retrieves text from .png file pictures.

+`steganography` is a technique of hiding secret data within an ordinary file or message in order to avoid detection.
+The secret file is then extracted at its destination.

 Requirements:
 pip